 Dear TomDispatch Readers,

-Your generosity really does make all the difference.
-It's not an exaggeration to say that you are keeping us afloat in the worst of times -- and boy, is it the worst of times!
-So, as we face our bizarre president, our resident militarists, and an administration that's catapulted itself into plutocratic heaven, should you find yourself with a few extra bucks and an urge to lend a hand, please visit our donation page and think about what you might give.
-As always, we have quite a range of signed, personalized books on offer, including Splinterlands, in return for a donation of $100 or more ($125 if you live outside the United States), not to mention books by Nick and me.
+TomDispatch, of course, has no advertising or paywall -- or rather you are its paywall.
+And so your generosity makes all the difference to us.
+In the era of a president who is beyond bizarre and an expert in demolition, if nothing else, should you find yourself with a few extra dollars and an urge to lend a hand, please visit our donation page and think about what you might give.
+As always, we have quite a range of signed, personalized books on offer, including my latest, in return for a donation of $100 or more ($125 if you live outside the United States).